Coming from Rust

 Effects

-Algebraic effects replace traits for IO, error handling, and state management.
-The mental model is: declare what operations you need, perform them wherever you want, and let a handler at the boundary decide the actual implementation.
-This is powerful for testing (swap the handler, not the code) and for composition (effects compose without the "monad transformer" headaches you might know from Haskell).
+Algebraic effects take over the work traits do for IO, error handling, and state.
+The mental model: declare the operations you need, perform them wherever you like, and let a handler at the boundary choose the implementation.
+That pays off twice over, in testing (swap the handler, not the code) and in composition (effects combine without the monad-transformer headaches you may recall from Haskell).

-If you think of effects as "dependency injection that the type system tracks," you will have the right intuition.
+Picture effects as dependency injection the type system tracks, and your intuition will point the right way.

 Bracket syntax

 Every call is [f x y].
-There is no operator precedence, so [+ 1 [* 2 3]] is completely unambiguous.
-This feels weird for about a day, then it becomes invisible, and eventually you start to appreciate that there is only one syntax for "call this thing with these arguments."
+There is no operator precedence, so [+ 1 [* 2 3]] is unambiguous on its face.
+It feels odd for about a day, then turns invisible, and in time you come to value having a single syntax for "call this thing with these arguments."

 Pipe

-Where Rust uses method chains, Loon uses pipe.
-The result of each step is passed as the last argument to the next function.
-It is surprisingly natural once you get used to it, and it works with any function, not just methods on a type.
+Where Rust chains methods, Loon uses pipe.
+Each step's result becomes the last argument to the next function.
+It reads naturally once it is in your hands, and it works with any function, not only methods bound to a type.

 [pipe data